Last updated on May 8th, 2023 at 04:09 pm

 Many of us feel overwhelmed with all the stresses of life during a pandemic.
-However, there are still actions we can take to maintain a semblance of normality for our kids and reduce the impact on their education.
+However, there are still actions we can take to maintain a semblance of normality for our kids and reduce the impact on their virtual education.

 Here are eight ways you can support distance learning and keep your children on track for educational success: